ardamavi/Game-Bot/README.md

 Deep Learning is a subfield of machine learning with neural networks inspired by the structure of the brains artificial neural networks.

 ### Playing with Artificial Intelligence:
-1. Open your want game (If artificial intelligence tarined).
+1. Open the game (If artificial intelligence trained).
 2. Run `python3 ai.py` command in terminal.

-### Creating Train Dataset:
+### Creating Training Dataset:
 1. Run `python3 create_dataset.py` command in terminal.
 2. Play your want game.
 3. Stop `create_dataset` program with `Cntrl-C` in terminal.